 You can only see Schloss Neuschwanstein and Hohenschwangau with a guided tour.
 The tours take about 35 minutes.
 What that means is that you will be given a tour time with your ticket.

 This also means they only sell so many tickets a day.
 On a busy day in summer it can be a three hour wait in the ticket line alone.

 I went in May and there was hardly a line.
 Going in the shoulder travel seasons (May-June, Sept-Oct) will give you a good balance of less people and still nice weather.

 While you wait for your assigned tour time you can visit the Museum of Bavarian Kings.
 There aren't any set tours of the Museum, you can just go when you please.

-Getting tickets at the Hohenschwangau Ticket Centre is pretty much a first come, first serve system.
+Getting tickets at the Hohenschwangau Ticket Office is pretty much a first come, first serve system.
 There are lines for buying your tickets and picking up your reserved tickets (more on that below).
-There are a variety of tickets options, depending on what interests you.

 Know what you are getting!